pravinmishraaws/Linux-for-DevOps-Cloud-and-SRE-Engineers/Section_06: Mastering_more_commands_in_Linux/04_Monitoring_and_controlling_processes_in_Linux.md

 ---

 ## **Next Steps**
-Now that you understand **monitoring and controlling processes in Linux**, the next lesson will cover **system information commands**.
+Now that you understand **monitoring and controlling processes in Linux**, the next lesson will cover **Understanding networking commands in Linux**.